 Asset-liability management for the Group is overseen by the Group Asset-Liability Committee and by asset-liability committees in each business unit.
-The Group manages its asset-liability risks in a variety of ways including the strategic asset allocation process under which the strategic asset allocation in each entity and for major different product groups is governed, by defining the amount of assets that can be allocated to each asset type taking into account the characteristics of the liabilities and related risks, capital and other requirements including economic and regulatory bases.
-The Group manages asset-liability risks predominantly on an economic basis, while also considering the effect on all applicable regulatory solvency requirements and other considerations such as the effect on earnings.
-Asset-liability management actions including product pricing and product design, reviews of policyholder dividends, reinsurance, and the management of discretionary policyholder benefits.
-Derivatives are used to manage the asset-liability position against adverse market movements.

-The key asset-liability risks for the Group are credit risk, interest rate risk, credit spread risk, equity risk and foreign exchange rate risk which are summarised below.
+The Group manages its asset-liability risks in a variety of ways, including the strategic asset allocation process under which the strategic asset allocation in each entity and for major different product groups is governed, defining the asset allocation with consideration of the characteristics of the liabilities and related risks, capital and other requirements on both economic and regulatory bases.
+The Group manages asset-liability risks predominantly on an economic basis, while also considering the effect on all applicable regulatory solvency requirements and other considerations, such as earnings.
+Asset-liability management actions include product pricing and product design, reviews of policyholder dividends, asset allocation, hedging using derivatives, reinsurance, and the management of discretionary policyholder benefits.
+The asset-liability risks for the Group are credit risk, interest rate risk, foreign exchange rate risk, and liquidity risk summarised in the later subsections.